fbpx

 national merit commended scholar

-Scholarships sound very appealing when it comes to college admission.
-However, it can be complicated.
+Scholarships may appealing when it comes to college admissions.
+However, getting scholarships can be challenging and competitive given the number of highly talented high school students across the country for only a limited number of scholarships.
 According to the College Board, even though over 4.5 million high school juniors took the PSAT the previous year, only 7,500 were chosen as finalists for the National Merit Scholarship, which is less than 5% of the total.
-So, what does it mean to be a national merit commended scholar?
+So, what does it mean to be a National Merit Commended Scholar?

 What is a National Merit Commended Scholar?